juntao/arenztopia/content/news/Issue 2.md

 ## Famous Arenznaut Moves To Olb City
 by Sam-Louis Alrocaet

 Space Boulevard-On Monday, famous Arenznaut Michael Jillerene formally moved to the ASA (Arenztopian Space Administration) location at Olb City.
 Mr. Jillerene is the first native Arenztopian to visit the ISS.
 In a nationally televised interveiw, Mr. Jillerene expressed great excitement.
-On Tuesday, a giant homecoming party was thrown down Space Boulevard to celebrate Mr. Jillerene moving in.
+On Tuesday a giant homecoming party was thrown down Space Boulevard to celebrate Mr. Jillerene moving in.
 When asked why he moved to Olb City, he says: "I like the old buildings, and Olb City is so beautiful!"
 Mr. Jillerene will be blasting off from Olb City's pad 9B in a Soyuz rocket to the ISS next week.
 As of Friday, Mr. Jillerene is moved in, comfortable, and getting to know the other employees.

 ## Arts
 by Tony Yuan